awsdocs/ec2-image-builder-user-guide/doc_source/integrate-products-services.md

 + **AWS CloudTrail** – Monitor Image Builder events that are sent to CloudTrail\.
 For more information about CloudTrail, see [What Is AWS CloudTrail?](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html) in the *AWS CloudTrail User Guide*\.
 + **Amazon CloudWatch Logs** – Monitor, store, and access your Image Builder log files\.
 Optionally, you can save your logs to an S3 bucket\.
 For more information about CloudWatch Logs, see [What is Amazon CloudWatch Logs?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) in the *Amazon CloudWatch Logs User Guide*\.
 + **Amazon EventBridge** – Connect to a stream of real\-time event data from Image Builder activities in your account\.
 For more information about EventBridge, see [What Is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-what-is.html) in the *Amazon EventBridge User Guide*\.
++ **Amazon Inspector** – Discover vulnerabilities in your software and network settings with automatic scans for the EC2 instances that Image Builder launches when you build and test a new image\.
+Image Builder saves findings with the build version information for your output image resource so that you can investigate and remediate after the build completes\.
+For more information about scans and pricing, see [What Is Amazon Inspector?](https://docs.aws.amazon.com/inspector/latest/user/what-is-inspector.html) in the *Amazon Inspector User Guide*\.

+  Amazon Inspector can also scan your ECR repositories if you configure enhanced scanning\.
+For more information, see [Scanning Amazon ECR container images](https://docs.aws.amazon.com/inspector/latest/user/enable-disable-scanning-ecr.html) in the *Amazon Inspector User Guide*\.
+**Note**
+Amazon Inspector is a paid feature\.
 + **AWS Marketplace** – See a list of your current AWS Marketplace product subscriptions, and search for image products directly from Image Builder\.
 You can also use an image product that you’ve subscribed to as the base image for an Image Builder recipe\.
 For more information about managing AWS Marketplace subscriptions, see the [AWS Marketplace Buyer Guide](https://docs.aws.amazon.com/marketplace/latest/buyerguide)\.
 + **Amazon Simple Notification Service \(Amazon SNS\)** – If configured, publish detailed messages about your image status to an SNS topic that you subscribe to\.
 For more information about Amazon SNS, see [What is Amazon SNS?](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) in the *Amazon Simple Notification Service Developer Guide*\.